Why use a push permission prompt?

 Schedule and frequency

-- Only once – Low chance of conversions
+- Only once — Low chance of converting users who weren’t ready the first time.

 Update your message and set it live.
-You can now monitor your stats and update the gap in between days as needed.
+Monitor your stats and adjust the gap between displays as needed.

-Developers: You can trigger the push permission prompt manually usingrequestPermission() or optIn() SDK methods.
+You can trigger the push permission prompt manually using therequestPermission() or optIn() SDK methods.
+This is useful for custom flows such as:

 - A user profile screen